leancodepl/corelibrary/docs/cqrs/validation/index.md

         {
             ctx.AddValidationError(
                 "ProjectId is invalid.",
-                CreateProject.ErrorCodes.ProjectIdInvalid);
+                UpdateProjectName.ErrorCodes.ProjectIdInvalid);

             return;
         }

-        var existing = await projects.FindAsync(parsedProjectId, ct);
+        var project = await projects.FindAsync(parsedProjectId, ct);

-        if (existing is not null)
+        if (project is null)
         {
             ctx.AddValidationError(
-                $"Project with the ID {ProjectId} already exists.", CreateProject.ErrorCodes.ProjectAlreadyExists
+                $"Project with the id: {ProjectId} does not exist.", UpdateProjectName.ErrorCodes.ProjectDoesNotExist
             );
         }
     }